Breaking From Tradition, America’s Largest Retailer of Fitness Products Turns to Content Marketing and Social Media to Generate Mindshare and Sales

 3. Following the link at the top of the page to the Exercise Bikes purchasing guide takes us to this page.
 This is where things really tie in between the content you write that Sears writes for the site, and the products they sell.

-Here they’re providing a genuine service in highlighting some of the different classes of exercise bike, (I honestly had no idea they varied so much in price and features, so for me it was fairly informative) while also linking directly to their products.
+Here they’re providing a genuine service in highlighting some of the different classes of an exercise bike, (I honestly had no idea they varied so much in price and features, so for me, it was fairly informative) while also linking directly to their products.

 This is a great way to create a useful piece of content that also steers some visitors back into their sales funnel.
 Notice that even this sales copy has some comments – people genuinely interact with the information presented.